RobertKiliszewski/Emerging-Technologies-Project-2017/README.md

 Using Javascript, html and python I created a web app that allows a user to draw a number on a canvas for tensorflow and keras to predict the number that was input.

+Unfortunately with a few complications I wasnt able to get the predictions.

 ## Requirements
 * Python
 * Keras